 If you are not showing signs of hairloss yet, the likelihood of 'needing' a hair transplant is extremely low as surgical hair restoration is only generally recommended where there is a level of baldness that cannot be dealt with via non-surgical hair loss solutions due to the follicles being incapable of being stimulated into producing healthy hair.
 Reputable hair transplant surgeons also recommend men wait until they are at least 30 years of age before considering this option, too.

-If you are particularly concerned then a consultation – either at one of our Central London or City of London hair loss clinics, or online if you are based elsewhere in the UK or abroad – so you can talk directly to a specialist may be useful, even just to put your mind at rest.
+If you are particularly concerned that you may be losing your hair then a consultation where you can talk directly to a specialist may be useful, even just to put your mind at rest.